 Dashboard and User Interface

 The first comparison we’re going to look at between these two products is their user interfaces.
 Crucially this means the dashboard.
-On both programs, the dashboard is going to be where you spend the most of your time, so it is important that you have the ability to monitor your network effectively.
+On both programs, the dashboard is going to be where you spend most of your time, so it is important that you have the ability to monitor your network effectively.
 Nagios Core offers a user experience that keeps things simple.
 There is a visual display of infrastructure health and various color-coded displays to show how well your network is functioning.

 Services and devices are categorized with a variety of statuses such as: Ok, Warning, Unknown, Critical and Pending.
-This provides you with all you need to monitor an enterprise grade network.
-A navigation tree is shown on the left hand side of the page so that you can easily see where key pages like trends, alerts and notifications are located.
+This provides you with all you need to monitor an enterprise-grade network.
+A navigation tree is shown on the left-hand side of the page so that you can easily see where key pages like trends, alerts, and notifications are located.

 On the other hand, Zabbix’s dashboard maintains a very high-quality appearance.
 The user interface is crisp and the color-coded displays come out of the screen well-defined.
 The Zabbix dashboard is completely customisable.
 While you may need some knowledge of coding to get the most out of its design, it offers you a more personalized experience than Nagios Core.
 For example, you can have tables detailing host and system statuses on the front page so that you know immediately if there are any problems.